dotnet/designs/accepted/2021/workloads/workload-installation.md

   - For SDK installations managed by Visual Studio, in-place updates can include updating to a new SDK feature band.
 In that case the workload installation is managed by Visual Studio, so the workloads will be updated as we want with the plans we have today
 - When installing a new version of the .NET SDK side-by-side with an existing version, we should default to installing the same workloads that were installed for the previous version.
 The developer should be able to override this, for example by unchecking the corresponding checkboxes in an installer UI

-Given that for some installers we won't be able to automatically, as part of the first run experience we should check to see if there were workloads installed for a previous version, and if there were print a message telling the developer how to install them.
-The process for this will be:
+Given that for some installers we won't be able to automatically, we should make it easy to install the same workloads that were installed for a previous version of the .NET SDK.
+If there are workloads that were previously installed, we should also print a message as part of the first run experience telling the developer how to update them.

+We will use the `dotnet workload update` command for this.
+This means that if there are any workload installation records for the current SDK feature band, it will update them.
+Otherwise, it will use the workloads installation records from the most recent SDK feature band prior to the current one that has any workload installation records, and install those workloads.

+We will print a message on first run suggesting updating the workloads in the following cases:

+- A new feature band of the SDK was installed.
+This will be if the following are both true:
-- Determine highest previously installed SDK feature band
+  - There are no workload installation records for the current SDK feature band
-- Via IAL, read workload installation records for that band (NOT the current one) to find out which workloads were installed
+  - There are workload installation records for any SDK feature band prior to the current one
+- A patch to the SDK was installed which updated the baseline workload manifest.
+This is likely to happen for workloads that are shipped in sync with the .NET SDK, such as Blazor.
+We will detect this by:
+  - From IAL: Get list of workload installation records for the current SDK
+  - Map these via the workload manifests to workload packs that should be installed
-- If no workloads were installed, then end process and don't print a message
+  - Check if all those packs are installed.
+If any aren't then print the the message
-- Otherwise, ask IAL if it supports installing workloads or just giving instructions
-  - If it supports installing, print message suggesting command similar to `dotnet workload install workload1 workload2 workload3` (but listing the actual workloads)
-  - If it doesn't support installing, then call IAL to get the command(s) needed to install the workloads, and suggest that command

 ## Updating the workload manifests